 Lunch: fruit smoothie, 2 small slices of leftover homemade pizza

-Snacks/beverages: 2 mini Reese’s peanut butter cups, cookies and cream quest bar, 2 tbsp half and half for my k cup coffee.
+Snacks/beverages: 2 mini Reese's peanut butter cups, cookies and cream quest bar, 2 tablespoon half and half for my k cup coffee.

-Lunch: a homemade quesadilla (whole wheat wrap, 1/2 cup grilled chicken, 1/4 cup shredded cheddar, 2 tbsp light sour cream)
+Lunch: a homemade quesadilla (whole wheat wrap, ½ cup grilled chicken, ¼ cup shredded cheddar, 2 tablespoon light sour cream)

 Dinner: 1 small pepperoni Stromboli from the prudential center...we saw a hockey game that night.
 Stadium food is never a good choice, but I ate it.

-Snacks/dessert: 1 slice Ezekiel bread with 1.5 tbsp peanut butter, 1/2 cup turkey hill cookie dough ice cream
+Snacks/dessert: 1 slice Ezekiel bread with 1.5 tablespoon peanut butter, ½ cup turkey hill cookie dough ice cream